WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 7. Snack to satisfy.

-8. Try these Cocoa Dusted Almonds.
+8. Cocoa Dusted Almonds.

 After you deck your halls, deck your kitchen with a bowl of these delicious Cocoa Dusted Almonds.
 4 ingredients.
 10 minutes.
 1 delicious holiday dessert.
 Get the recipe today.